annachaykovska/Bready-Set-Go/README.md

     - Different recipes per AI/Player each with some ingredient overlap.
   - New vacuum ability to steal ingredients from other breadmobiles.
   - Randomized location for ingredient spawns.
+  - If ingredients are pushed off the edge of the map, they respawn (violently) to avoid an unwinnable state.

 - **Driving:**
   - Faster acceleration.
   - More responsive braking.
   - Speed dissipation.
   - Handbrake, for drifting. :0
-  - tighter turn radius, affected by the speed of breadmobile.
+  - Tighter turn radius, affected by the speed of breadmobile.

 - **Camera:**
-  - More exaggerated camera, fov and rotation is now quicker.
+  - More exaggerated camera, FOV and rotation is now quicker.
   - FOV response is now non-linear, having a large jump part way through speeding up.
   - Capped maximum change in camera per frame, when crashing it should be less jarring.